In 2022, tuition for full-time students at Vermont Tech was $14,712 a year for in-state students and $28,128 a year for out-of-state students.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 |Estimated Net Cost for Full-Time Students

 |Net In-state, Off-campus

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Schools sometimes waiver tuition for certain groups, to make attending more affordable.
-Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.
+Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
+Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and supporting students.